Searching for Accounts Receivable Financing or Factoring?

 Accounts Receivable Financing is a well-proven, effective source of working capital that helps companies improve cash flow, expand their business and increase their profitability.
 Accounts receivable financing gives businesses the opportunity to sell their unpaid invoices at a discount in exchange for immediate cash.

-This type of financing is a popular, debt-free alternative that is commonly used instead of bank loans and is by far, less costly than having to borrow from an online lender such as a merchant cash advance company.
+This type of financing is a popular, debt-free alternative.
+AR financing is commonly used instead of bank loans and is by far, less costly than having to borrow from an online lender or cash advance company.
 Instead of you having to wait weeks or months for your customers to finally pay their invoices, you can turn that potential revenue stuck in your accounts receivable into immediate cash sitting in your bank account.
 Every day, hundreds of thousands of people have their accounts receivable purchased by an accounts receivable factoring company who might advance them up to 98% of the invoiced amount.

 How Accounts Receivable Financing Works

 When you become a client of a factoring company, you have the ability to sell your invoices to them that are not yet due.
-The factoring company will quickly advance you the majority of the invoiced amount, which means you do not have to wait 30, 60, 90, or even 120 days for your customers to finally pay you for the services or products you provided them with.
+The factoring company will quickly advance you the majority of the invoiced amount.
+No more waiting 30, 60, 90, or even 120 days for your customers to finally pay you for the services or products you provided them with.
 The funds are typically sent to you and deposited directly into you bank account either by wire transfer or ACH deposit

-Businesses, both small and large, use accounts receivable financing in order to maintain steady revenue while they are waiting for their customers to pay their bills.
+Both small and large businesses use accounts receivable financing in order to maintain steady revenue while waiting for their customers to pay.
 If you’re having problems with your cash being tied up in your accounts receivable and you want that money now, accounts receivable financing is an alternative worth exploring.
 This is a very viable option if you want to avoid the high interest rates of merchant cash advance sites, online lenders, and endless loan payments.

 Accounts Receivable Factoring Steps: